 Try these easy Post Yoga Bites.

-Can I do yoga while pregnant?
+Can I do yoga while I am pregnant?

-If you have never done yoga before, the general recommendation is to not start during the first three months of pregnancy, since your body isn’t used to it.
-If your body is used to doing yoga, however, you can continue.
-You also need to be aware that during pregnancy the body produces hormones (relaxin) which will make you more flexible especially in the hips and pelvis.
-Therefore you will need to work on maintaining stability in the joints more so that you do not overstretch them.
+You also need to be aware that during pregnancy and breast feeding the body produces hormones (relaxin) which will make you more flexible, especially in the hips and pelvis.
+Therefore you will need to work more on maintaining stability in the joints so that you don’t overstretch them.
+Where possible stick with specific pregnancy yoga classes such as this one from José de Groot – Pelvic floor – third trimester pregnancy.
+Here’s some more advice on yoga during pregnancy from Sandra Carson.

-Enjoy your practice
+Enjoy your practice!